Thermal equilibrium: In a gravitational field

 One may consider a system contained in a very tall adiabatically isolating vessel with rigid walls initially containing a thermally heterogeneous distribution of material, left for a long time under the influence of a steady gravitational field, along its tall dimension, due to an outside body such as the earth.
 It will settle to a state of uniform temperature throughout, though not of uniform pressure or density, and perhaps containing several phases.
 It is then in internal thermal equilibrium and even in thermodynamic equilibrium.
 This means that all local parts of the system are in mutual radiative exchange equilibrium.
 This means that the temperature of the system is spatially uniform.
 This is so in all cases, including those of non-uniform external force fields.
-For an externally imposed gravitational field, this may be proved in macroscopic thermodynamic terms, by the calculus of variations, using the method of Langrangian multipliers.
+For an externally imposed gravitational field, this may be proved in macroscopic thermodynamic terms, by the calculus of variations, using the method of Lagrange multipliers.
 Considerations of kinetic theory or statistical mechanics also support this statement.